CABOMETYX® (cabozantinib) aRCC data in combination with OPDIVO® (nivolumab)

 - Powles T, Choueiri TK, Burotto M, et al. Final overall survival analysis and organ-specific target lesion assessments with 2-year follow-up in CheckMate 9ER: nivolumab plus cabozantinib versus sunitinib for patients with advanced renal cell carcinoma.
 Poster presented at the American Society of Clinical Oncology Genitourinary Cancers Symposium; February 17-19, 2022.

-- Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Kidney Cancer V1.2024. © National Comprehensive Cancer Network, Inc. 2023.
+- Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Kidney Cancer V.3.2025. © National Comprehensive Cancer Network, Inc. 2025.
 All rights reserved.
-Accessed June 21, 2023.
+Accessed January 9, 2025.
 To view the most recent and complete version of the guideline, go online to NCCN.org.